 Gluten ataxia is a rare autoimmune disease that occurs when the body's immune system attacks the central nervous system in response to gluten sensitivity.
 It is related to both coeliac disease and non-coeliac gluten sensitivity.

 In genetically susceptible individuals, ingestion of gluten triggers an abnormal immune response.
-This is believed to involve T-cells that mistakenly attack and cause inflammation in the cerebellum, leading to damage and neurological symptoms.
+The immune response is thought to be mediated mainly by gluten‑related autoantibodies (notably transglutaminase‑6 antibodies), which target cerebellar tissue and lead to inflammation and neurodegeneration.
 The presence of certain antibodies (e.g., anti-gliadin antibodies) serves as a marker for this immune activation.
 The cerebellum is a part of the brain located at the back of the head and is responsible for the body's movement.
 It is directly involved with activities such as balancing, walking, running and speaking.

 Certain neurological symptoms of gluten ataxia include: